 The main reason responsible for killing this river is the Sustina- Watana Hydroelectric Project.
-The second tallest dam was built on this river leading thus, pushing the water body to get listed in the most endangered river category.
-The project even caused several species of Salmons to extinct.
+The second tallest dam was built on this river leading, thus, pushing the water body to get listed in the most endangered river category.
+The project even caused several species of Salmons to become extinct.

 2. Sanna River, Tyrol, Austria

 The second most endangered river is Sanna River, in Austria.
-It is considered to be the shortest rivers in Europe.
-This whitewater river was the site several world championships.
+It is considered to be the shortest recognizable river in Europe.
+This whitewater river was the site of several world championships.
 The river has a lot of aesthetic value to the visitors as well.

 The major cause which threw the river into the endangered list category is the hydropower project which aimed at building a hydroelectric dam on the Sanna River.
 The mere greed of commercial gain is costing the river its existence.

 This is one of the most popular rivers used for rafting purposes.
 The river is set in the tropical jungles of Ecuador and is surrounded by gorgeous granite boulder gardens and pool drops.
 It has areas rich in biodiversity and culture.